Texarkana, Arkansas DWI Lawyer

 It is important to seek advice from a legal professional, but you should also note that not all attorneys practice criminal defense and not all are experienced with Arkansas DWI defense.

-Miller County Arkansas DWI Lawyer John Collins is a former cop and former prosecutor who now defends those accused of alcohol related traffic offenses in Central and Southwest Arkansas.
+Miller County DWI lawyer John Collins is a former cop and former prosecutor who now defends those accused of alcohol related traffic offenses in Central and Southwest Arkansas.
 He has been involved with the arrest, prosecution, defense and judgment of a criminal act.
 This experience gives him a unique perspective of a case and provides you with an advantage in the courtroom.

-Texarkana DWI Attorney John Collins strives to provide the best possible drunk driving defense.
+Texarkana DWI attorney John Collins strives to provide the best possible drunk driving defense.
 His goal is to protect your rights and try to keep your arrest record clean.
 If you are ready to fight the charges filed against you, contact the Collins Law Firm.

 Free Initial Consultation